pieces-market/contracts/README.md

 ## License

-Pieces.market contracts is released under the [GPLv3](LICENSE).
+Pieces.market contracts is released under the [GPLv3](https://choosealicense.com/licenses/gpl-3.0/).

 ## Legal

-Your use of this Project is governed by the terms found at www.pieces.market/terms (the "Terms").
+Your use of this Project is governed by the terms found at [Terms](https://www.pieces.market/terms)

+## Changelog

+The changelog for recent versions can be found at [Changelog](https://www.pieces.market/changelog)